This post contains an affiliate links (with no extra cost to you). Thank you for supporting Small World This Is.

 Coconut water powder

-I’m not a big fan of plain old water, but I can definitely get behind coconut water.
+I’m not a big fan of plain old water, but I can definitely get behind coconut water powder packets.
 Stashing these packets into my carry-on has revived me on more than one lengthy plane ride.

 As someone that is prone to chest colds wherever I go, these preventative tips have helped me boost my immune system to fight nasty bugs around the world.

-I seem to always catch a variation of a chest cold when I travel and fighting the germs at the first sign of symptoms with zinc has shortened and sometimes (if I’m quick enough) completely eliminated all of the germs.
+I seem to always catch a variation of a chest cold when I travel and fighting the germs at the first sign of symptoms with zinc tablets or zinc throat spray has shortened and sometimes (if I’m quick enough) completely eliminated all of the germs.

 Along with my excessive first aid kit, I always bring a giant stash of tea with me when I travel (tell me I’m not the only one).
 Along with my ginger tea and green tea I also carry Echinacea tea as an extra buffer for my immune system.